The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 - Decorative towers, floating columns. decorative columns for lighting etc.

 - Decorative R.C.C. grills.

 - Lightweight masonry details.

 - Critical waterproofing designs of structures.

 - Any other specific extra amenity details, Expansion joints, etc.

-The plumbing work consultant will discuss all specifications of the project with the Architect and the project in-charge.
+The plumbing work consultant will discuss all specifications of the project with the Architect and the project in charge.
 Based on his study and the discussions, he will prepare the total plumbing details for the complete project.
-The drawings submitted by him will be’as follows
+The drawings submitted by him will be as follow

 - Stormwater drawing